Book an Appointment

 Terri Fletcher, PhD

-Licensed Clinical Psychologist Associate Professor, Baylor College of Medicine
+Associate Professor, Baylor College of Medicine

 I specialize in the treatment of anxiety, obsessive-compulsive disorder (OCD), trauma-related conditions, and insomnia.
 With over 15 years of experience in outpatient, residential, and research settings, my approach is compassionate and collaborative.
 Together, we will create a path forward for you so you can finally find the peace and calm you have been searching for.

-I use evidence-based treatments, including Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), and mindfulness-based strategies, to help you build practical tools for long-term change.
 Whether you’re struggling with racing thoughts, avoidance, sleep difficulties, or the emotional weight of trauma, I’m here to provide a safe, supportive space to understand your symptoms and move forward with purpose.

-I view therapy as a collaborative, empowering process.
-In our first session, we’ll talk about your goals, discuss what’s working and what’s not, and develop a personalized plan to guide our work.
+What to Expect in Therapy I view therapy as a collaborative, empowering process.
+In our first session, we’ll discuss your goals, what’s working and what’s not, and develop a personalized plan to guide our work.
 We’ll typically start with weekly sessions to build a strong foundation.
-As you make progress, we’ll gradually reduce the frequency of sessions, with the ultimate goal of helping you feel confident and equipped to maintain your gains independently.
+As you progress, we’ll gradually reduce the frequency of sessions, with the ultimate goal of helping you feel confident and equipped to maintain your gains independently.

 Specialty Areas